Geometry and Sizing

 The V10 is designed to be exactly the right bike for anyone who steps up to the startline with eyes on a podium.
 The racer who chooses a V10 is the recipient of every bit of work and puzzling that’s gone into the Syndicate’s race bikes.

 The continuous fine-tuning that the V10 has undergone with the Syndicate for World Cup season after season has guaranteed regular, high-level feedback.
 The result is perhaps the most refined suspension performance available outside of a World Cup pit.
 215mm of VPP™ travel is exquisitely refined and the ease of tuning and serviceability of the VPP system makes it a hit in the pits with mechanics and privateers.

-Because there’s so many flavours and needs we offer the V10 in 27.5 (front and rear) in the smallest size up to a size large, both 29-inch (front and rear) and mixed in medium and large frame sizes, and 29-inch only for the XL frame size.
+Because there’s so many flavours and needs we offer the V10 in 27.5 (front and rear) in a small frame size, both 29-inch (front and rear) and mixed in medium and large frame sizes, and 29-inch only for the XL frame size.
 So your V10 is optimized for who you are.

 The most successful bike in downhill history shows no signs of slowing down.

 - Adjustable chainstay length to optimize front/rear balance

 - Lower leverage rate for optimal shock performance

 - Internal derailleur cable routing on swingarm to protect housing from chain damage

 |Available in:||Carbon CC|